Saraholoughlin5/Milestone_Project_4/README.md

 Online Link: https://share.balsamiq.com/c/wUTkyRkeqqndXtveXLfFyr.png
 ![alt Wireframes](media/readme/wireframes_mp4.png "Wireframes")

+#### **Schema**<a name="schema"></a>

 #### **Color Palette**<a name="palette"></a>
 The colours for the Indulgem app were chosen to create a luxurious and warm feel that reflects the beauty of the jewellery.
 An online tool, [Image Colour Picker](https://www.imagecolorpicker.com/) was used to help extract colours from some of the images used on the site, including some product images and the banner background.
 The colour palette was prepared at [Coolers](https://www.coolors.com/) website:

 ![alt Colour Palette](media/readme/colour_palette_mp4.png "Colour Palette")

 #### **Images**<a name="images"></a>
 The images on the site were sourced from Pexels (www.pexels.com) and Unsplash (www.unsplash.com).
 [Font Awesome](https://fontawesome.com/) was used for the logo gem, bag, profile, twitter and secure checkout icons in the app (also used for various arrows on buttons).
 Images are not skewed or pixelated.

 #### **Typography**<a name="typography"></a>
 [Google Fonts](https://fonts.google.com/) were employed for the text on the app.
 ['WindSong'](https://fonts.google.com/specimen/WindSong?query=winds#standard-styles) font was used for the 'Indulgem' logo.
 ['Playball'](https://fonts.google.com/specimen/Playball?query=playball) font was used for the page and modal headings throughout the app.
 ['Raleway'](https://fonts.google.com/specimen/Raleway?query=Raleway) font was used for the main text throughout the app.

 #### **Current Features**<a name="current"></a>
 - The app contains a back-to-top button on the all products and blog pages (JS)